 1. Walk fast, really fast.
 2. Sprint a block to outrun a blinking green crossing light.
-3. Run towards the closing train door (there’s a word for this : “kakekomi-josha”).
+3. Run towards the closing train door (there’s a word for this : kakekomi-josha).
 4. Squeeze into the fully packed subway.
 5. Fit all of your stuffs in your 20 m2 “cat’s forehead” apartment.
-Have a try on minimalism and fail.
-6. Curse the snow for delaying the trains, … Continue reading How to be a Tokyoite – a Non-exhaustive List (Living Japan #7)
+Have a try at minimalism and fail.
+6. Curse the snow for delaying the trains, … Continue reading Living Japan #7: How to be a Tokyoite (A Non-exhaustive List)

 My note on finding a home in Japan (Living Japan #3: Mission Apartment) remains as the most-read post on this blog, so there must be many of you who had the same questions and struggles as I did.
 Hope that note helped you.
 I’ll continue with the next steps: filling up the house and actually making it a home.
 1. Buying new electronics As I … Continue reading Living Japan #6: Mission Apartment, Part Two

 A hard book to rate.
 First thing: this book is impressive.
 The story, concept, research, form, and technique, made this book undoubtedly very important.
 But, I found it hard at times to be emotional because of the visuals: like a play, it’s completely written in active voice, but each speaker’s name is written at the bottom of their line (sometimes paragraph).
-And since there are … Continue reading Book Review: “Lincoln in the Bardo”
+And since there are … Continue reading I Just Read: “Lincoln in the Bardo” by George Saunders

 Grief is the Thing with Feathers by Max Porter I finished this book in one sitting after finally getting it at the bookstore.
 It’s extraordinary, it’s brilliant.
 It’s poetry, it’s “polyphonic fable”, it’s something you may have never read before.
 Read the synopsis and you’ll be intrigued by the concept being proposed.
 Read the book and you’ll grief and laugh without feeling apologetic.
-You’ll get … Continue reading Book Review: “Grief is the Thing with Feathers”
+You’ll get … Continue reading I Just Read: “Grief is the Thing with Feathers” by Max Porter